Tarakeswar affair: Event

 The trial of the Tarakeswar scandal.
 Clockwise from left top: the court clerk, British judge, lawyer, the mahant in the witness box, Nabin with havildar (policeman).
 Elokeshi's corpse and the murder weapon in the centre.

-Elokeshi, the fifteen-year-old wife of the Bengali government employee Nobin Chandra (Nobinchandra/Nabinchandra/Nobin Chandra) Banerjee, lived in Kumrul, a village of Tarakeswar, with her parents, while Nobin was away for work in a military press in Calcutta.
+Elokeshi, the fifteen-year-old wife of the Bengali government employee Nobin Chandra (Nobinchandra/Nabinchandra) Banerjee, lived in Kumrul, a village of Tarakeswar, with her parents, while Nobin was away for work in a military press in Calcutta.

 Elokeshi was the eldest daughter of a poor priest Nilkamal Mukhopadhyay, who struggled to meet ends for his family.
 She also had a half-sister Muktokeshi, from her step-mother Mandakini.

 Mahant Madhab Chandra Giri was the lewd head priest of Tarakeswar temple.
 He was well known in the village for his randy character.
 Mandakini was one of the endeared women of Madhab Giri.
 She used to get food and clothing from Madhab, in exchange.
 Nilkamal was aware of it.

 They married off their daughter, Elokeshi, in 1867 at the age of 8.
 Nabin immensely loved his wife but couldn't afford to take her to Calcutta city where he lived in a tiny rented house and worked in a government press for a minimal salary.
 He often visited Elokeshi and also used to give some expenses to her step-mother.

 When Elokeshi turned 15, one day lascivious mahant Madhab Giri spotted her bathing in the village pond and followed her to her home.
 He understood that she was the step-daughter of Mandakini, immediately after reaching the house, she entered.

 That night Mandakini was summoned to the temple and was offered to hand over her step daughter to mahant Giri, in exchange of money and gold.
 Nilkamal upon learning this was shocked at first, but later agreed to the plan, for the financial benefits they'd get in return.